What They Do

 Geomatics Technicians serve with the Canadian Army.
 They are employed collecting, analyzing and managing geospatial data to support Forces operations.
 Geomatics technicians employed on a part-time or casual full-time basis usually serve at military locations within Canada.

 Reserve Force members are trained to the same level as their Regular Force counterparts.
 They usually begin training with their home unit to ensure that they meet the required basic professional military standards.
 Following basic military training, the home unit will arrange for additional training for specialized skills.
-Training for Geomatics Technicians is conducted at the School of Military Mapping at Algonquin College, in Ottawa, Ontario.
+Training for Geomatics Technicians is conducted at the Canadian Forces Military School of Engineering in Gagetown, New Brunswick..